chazlarson/sb_gd/README.md

 `sb_cp.py` - adjusts stock Cloudplow config files for these shared drives and service accounts.

 `sb_pas.py` - adjusts stock Plex Autoscan config file for these shared drives.

+## what does sb_sd.py do?

+  1. Asks some questions to make sure you've done the required stuff

+     It's pointless to lie here since the script will just error later.

+  1. Read config.py

+     Gets prefix and various other pieces.

+  1. Grabs union remote name from settings

+  1. Makes sure that any remote by that name came form this script

+  1. Creates shared drives with expected file systems

+  1. Add service accounts to the google group you specify

+  1. Add Google group to shared drives as Manager

+  1. Create rclone remotes for the shared drives

+     These are authenticated with a service account file, all using `/opt/sa/all/150.json`

+  1. Create or update rclone union remote combining the shared drives

+  1. Zip up all work product and upload to one of the shared drives for backup.

 ## sb_gd.sh